nicbrow3/Mediapipe-web/Architecture Guide.md

 - **Benefits:**
   - This approach eliminates duplicated logic, reduces bugs, and makes the system easier to maintain and extend.

+## 13.1 Automatic Rep Goal Adjustment

+- **Purpose:**
+  Automatically adjusts the user's rep goal when they exceed their current goal, encouraging progressive overload and continuous improvement.

+- **Implementation:**
+  - Implemented via a React `useEffect` hook that watches rep counts and compares them to the current goal.
+  - For single-sided exercises: When the rep count exceeds the current goal, the rep goal is automatically increased to match the rep count.
+  - For two-sided exercises: When either side's rep count exceeds the current goal, the rep goal is increased to match the higher of the two counts.
+  - The rep goal is displayed to the user and can also be manually adjusted using increment/decrement buttons.

+- **Benefits:**
+  - Promotes progressive overload by automatically raising standards as the user improves.
+  - Reduces manual input needed from users during workouts.
+  - Provides motivation by acknowledging when a user exceeds their target.
+  - Maintains challenge level appropriate to the user's demonstrated ability.

+- **User Experience:**
+  - Users still have full control to manually set goals higher or lower if desired.
+  - The automatic adjustment only occurs when the user demonstrates they can exceed the current goal.
+  - Used in conjunction with the rep visualization tools to provide immediate feedback on progress.

 ## 14. Data Persistence